cozy/cozy-banks/docs/dev.md

 ## Cozy registry

-To publish on Cozy registry, you need a token also store in Cozy internal [password store](pass):
+To publish on Cozy registry, you need a token also stored in Cozy internal [password store](pass):

 ```
 export REGISTRY_TOKEN=`pass registry/spaces/banks/banks.token`